Electronic signatures: Where are we now, and where are we going?Print publication

-In September 2019, Christina Gill explained the Law Commission’s report on the legal and practical issues associated with the electronic execution of documents and discussed whether the law was fit for modern commercial practice.
+In September 2019, Walker Morris specialist explained the Law Commission’s report on the legal and practical issues associated with the electronic execution of documents and discussed whether the law was fit for modern commercial practice.

 In July 2020, HM Land Registry announced that it now accepts dispositionary deeds (such as those transferring or creating leases and securing mortgages) that have been signed with a witnessed electronic signature.
 (Previously, HM Land Registry had required wet ink signed documents, meaning conveyancers had to circulate hard copy documents for registrable dispositions.)

 For the deeds to be accepted by HM Land Registry, all parties must agree to use electronic signatures and have a conveyancer acting for them who will be responsible for setting up and controlling the signing process through the platform (such as DocuSign).
 Currently, the physical presence of a witness is required.